Metal Properties: Hardness

 But if you’re coming to us with an idea for a new part, you might be asking: do I have to specify hardness characteristics when I come to the Eagle Group for a metalcasting job?
 At the Eagle Group we carry out an extensive APQP process for every new part, during which time we ask a number of questions about a part’s intended use, service environment and mechanical properties.
 However, specifying hardness isn’t usually necessary: if you tell us how strong or ductile a part must be, we can determine the target measure of hardness.

 It’s hard to imagine running a metal manufacturing facility without hardness testing.
-Being able to easily assess a part’s hardness helps us avoid material waste from destructive tensile testing and minimize downtime due to tool wear in CNC machining – both of which help us keep deliveries on schedule.
+Being able to easily assess a part’s hardness and strength helps us avoid material waste from destructive tensile testing and minimize downtime from tool wear in CNC machining – both of which help us keep deliveries on schedule.
 For new products, bringing hardness into the conversation is important if the intended operating environment exposes the part to frequent rubbing, scratching, abrading, or puncturing.
 Whether your parts have specific hardness requirements or simply strength and ductility requirements, the Eagle Group will put our knowledge of hardness to work in order to produce cast parts that match your specifications.

 Tags: Metallurgy, Metal Properties, Measurement, Mechanical Properties